-Without much further ado, let’s jump to the interview…
+Without further ado, here's the interview…

 I was originally enrolled in a Mechanical Engineering course when I started studying at National University of Singapore (NUS).
 There was an introductory programming class that all engineering majors had to take, which was taught in C for my case.
 I was really afraid of programming at that time because I briefly learned HTML during my high school days and didn’t really get it.
 Keeping an open mind, I gave programming another stab and grew to really enjoy it!
 In my second semester, I took a more advanced data structures class and in my third semester became a TA for that class.

 In my third semester, I begin to realize that I didn’t enjoy the Mechanical Engineering classes as they were highly theoretical and had little hands on.
 I made the hard decision of changing majors to Computer Science at the risk of losing my school-provided scholarship.
 Thankfully, the school let me keep the scholarship and transfer majors!

 After transferring to CS, I enrolled in one of the most rigorous classes NUS School of Computing had to offer — CS3217 Software Engineering on Modern Application Platforms, which teaches industry-standard Software Engineering through the iOS platform.
 That was my first time building apps outside of algorithms homework.

 Tenza Yakitori — A cooking simulation game for the iPad which we produced as the final project of CS3217.
 This was memorable because I created the assets for the game, was heavily involved in the engineering and we eventually launched it to the App store.